OFS/opae-sdk/plugin/README.md

 liked at runtime by any application that links against the API.
 It will then forward API calls to the appropriate plugins that have been loaded.

-The plugin manager parses the plugins section of the configuration file to determine the list of plugins to load.
+The Plugin Manager parses the plugins section of the configuration file to determine the list of plugins to load.
 The manager then invokes the Plugin Loader to load each plugin.
 The result of loading a plugin is the adapter table for the plugin.
-The plugin manager maintains the following mappings:
+The Plugin Manager maintains the following mappings:

 * Each API adapter table is mapped to its plugin.
 * Each enumerated `fpga_token` is mapped to its plugin.